< Probability and Statistics < Z-score

 1. What is a Z-Score?

-Simply put, a z-score (also called a standard score) gives you an idea of how far from the mean a data point is.
-But more technically it’s a measure of how many standard deviations below or above the population mean a raw score is.
+A z-score (also called a standard score) gives you an idea of how far from the mean a data point is.
+More technically, it’s a measure of how many standard deviations below or above the population mean a raw score is.

 2. Z Score Formulas